slackhq/vscode-hack/README.md

 ## License

-The source code to this extension is available on [https://github.com/PranayAgarwal/vscode-hack]() and is licenced under the [MIT license](LICENSE.md).
+The source code to this extension is available at [https://github.com/PranayAgarwal/vscode-hack](https://github.com/PranayAgarwal/vscode-hack) and is licenced under the [MIT license](LICENSE.md).